flashbots/suapp-examples/examples/bids/README.md

-# Example Suapp with Confidential Store
+# Example Suapp with Bids

 This example features how to interact with Bids in a Suapp.